zmitchell/proctrace/docs/src/content/docs/reference/proctrace.md

 # SUBCOMMANDS

+proctrace-record(1)

+:   Record the process lifecycle events from a command

 proctrace-ingest(1)

-:   Convert a raw recording into a processed recording such that it is
+:   Convert a raw recording into a processed recording that can be
-    ready for rendering

-proctrace-sort(1)

-:   Sort the output from a recording
+    rendered

 proctrace-render(1)

-:   Render the recording in the specified display format
+:   Render a recording in the specified display format

 # VERSION